laanwj/etna_viv/doc/hardware.md

 Operations
 -----------

 Modules are programmed and kicked off using state updates, queued through the FE.
-Except for 2D/3D primitive rendering, which is kicked off directly through a FE command.
+An exception is 2D and 3D primitive rendering, which is kicked off directly through a FE command.

 The GC320 technical manual [1] describes quite a few operations, but only for the 2D part (DE).